SkylineCommunications/dataminer-docs-connectors/connector/doc/Kvarta_DVB_Stream_Monitor.md

 ### Display Modes

-- **Basic**: 	The SNMP tables and the PAT, PMT, SDT, TDT / TOT and CAT tables are polled and updated.
+- **Basic**: The SNMP tables and the PAT, PMT, SDT, TDT/TOT, and CAT tables are polled and updated.
-- **Intermediate**: 	The Basic tables and the EIT table are polled and updated.
+- **Intermediate**: The basic tables and the EIT table are polled and updated.
-- **Full**: 	All tables including the NIT and BAT table will be polled and updated.
+- **Full**: All tables including the NIT and BAT table are polled and updated.